ibutsu/playwright-ibutsu/CONTRIBUTING.md

 - Place tests in the `test/` directory
 - Test files should be named `*.test.ts`
 - Aim for >70% code coverage
-- Run tests with: `npm test`
+- Run tests with: `yarn test`
-- Run with coverage: `npm run test:coverage`
+- Run with coverage: `yarn run test:coverage`

 ### Pre-commit Hooks